How did I reach Suraj Chhatri in Bundi (Rajasthan)?

 The air is cold.
 It is a jungle area.
 Ashok Ji said when he was a child the whole of the area all around Bundi was dense jungle, and to reach Suraj Chhatri via an eight km path or any other way was difficult and unimaginable.
 I was thinking still it is not that easy for someone to reach without the help of a guide.
 Thank you, Ashok ji said I.

 Again no man-made path.
 All-natural.
 I was liking the jungle trail.
 Many times we have to bend our backs to pass through babool, Khejda, Cherail bushes, some with thorns, some without, and many times rocky paths we have to climb.
-Suraj Chatri wasn’t visible yet, we continued walking, entering deep inside the jungle.
+Suraj Chatri wasn’t visible yet, so we continued walking, entering deep inside the jungle.
 After about 10-15 minutes of walking, we saw a glimpse of a structure.
 It is indeed Suraj Chatri – said I. Yes, the confirmation was from Ashok ji.

-Bundi city, and Taragarh Fort are all in front of us and the rising Sun.
+Bundi city and Taragarh Fort are all in front of us and the rising Sun.
 Beautiful atmosphere.
 We are on top of the Aravalli mountains.
 Sun God’s idol is present with seven horses.
 The year it was established was embossed I guess 17 hundred something.
 I tried to read but may be written in the Sanskrit language, so I gave up.
 Will try to know more about the same, said I and sat down after prayers to watch the Sun in front of us and its rays straight towards the Sun idol.
 Bundi houses are almost blue.
 Nobody else is present except Ashok Ji and I. What a moment – said I. Thank you, Ashok Ji Thank you.
 And this is the best route though it is also not an easy one without you – said I.

-While returning, we followed another route via Jaitsagar, Sarbagh, Bangaga – another tourist place just for curiosity to know the Bundi distance.
+While returning, we followed another route via Jaitsagar, Sarbagh, and Bangaga – another tourist place just for curiosity to know the Bundi distance.
 In both ways, we discover 8 km approx. to reach Suraj Chhatri or vice versa.